rust-lang/rust-forge/src/infra/toolstate.md

 For further details, see the comments in the involved files: [`checktools.sh`], [`publish_toolstate.py`] as well as the other files mentioned there.

+## Updating tools

+Tools can be updated by updating the submodule to the proper commit.

+Run `git submodule update --remote path/to/submodule`, add the updates, make sure the tests pass, commit, and send a pull request.
+The path is from the root of the rust repository, so for example, the reference is `src/doc/reference` and rustfmt is `src/tools/rustfmt`.

+While not required, [subup] may assist you with this.

 ## Adding a tool

 To add a new tool to be tracked, the following steps must be taken: